-*You may notice that some car insurance companies are listed above those with higher star ratings.
+*Not all companies were included in our rate estimates for each state.
+You may also notice that some car insurance companies are listed above those with higher star ratings.
 This is because our ratings take into account nationwide factors, while our ranking looks specifically at what insurance providers are best for car insurance in Kentucky.

 #1 USAA: Our Top Pick For Kentucky Car Insurance

 USAA car insurance is only available to military members and their families, but for those who qualify, the company is our first choice for car insurance in Kentucky.
 What’s good about USAA is the insurer offers low rates throughout the entire country, not just Kentucky.
 That’s why many service members, veterans, and families tend to use USAA for diverse financial needs.

 In addition to standard coverage, you can also add on these types of coverage: